crystalma22/cnnthesis/docs/THESIS_DATA_METHODOLOGY.md

 **FOMC Event Study:**
 - For FOMC announcement on day t, use most recent prediction ≤ t
-- Typically uses prediction from t-2 or t-3 days (previous week)
+- Typically uses prediction from t-2 or t-3 days (previous Friday's prediction)
+- Implementation: `pd.merge_asof(..., direction="backward")` per stock
+- No forward-looking bias: Only uses predictions that existed before the announcement
+- Output: Decile H-L spreads for pre-announcement, reaction, and intermediate windows

 ---